Esri/geotrigger-editor/README.md

 2. `grunt dev`

-  This task will clean out the dev folder and build out all the necessary files for development, then continuously watch for changes in the `src` directory until you end the process.
+  This task will clean out the dev folder and build out all the necessary files for development, run a server at `localhost:8080`, then continuously watch for changes in the `src` directory until you end the process.

 3. `grunt build`